Python3pkg/Juice/README.md

     mkdocs serve

-Then commit and push your code in `master` to make a pull request.
+**Then commit and push your code in `master` to make a pull request.**

-Do not push the directory `/site` generated by MkDocs.
+Do not COMMIT or PUSH the `/site` directory generated by MkDocs.

+But if you wish to publish the doc site under your own github domain, run the command below:

+    mkdocs gh-deploy --clean

+But it's still best to make a pull request and share the docs.

 That's it.